On moments of a polytope: Remarks and open problems

 \begin{problem} Find an appropriate version of Theorem~\ref{th:weight1}, applicable to non-simple and/or non-convex polytopes. \end{problem}

 \begin{rema+} Choose an arbitrary basis $\{\Delta_j\}$ of $\M^\Delta(S)$ consisting of the standard measures of simplices.
 The set $\{\Delta_j\}$ spans an integer lattice in $\M^\Delta(S)$.
 (One can easily see that this lattice is invariantly defined independently of the choice of a basis of standard measures of simplices.)
 Denote by $\M_\bZ^\Delta(S)$ the space $\M^\Delta(S)$ with the latter lattice.
-We can prove the following. \begin{proposition} If Conjecture~\ref{conj:main} holds then any generalized polytope $\cP\in \cP(S)$ with standard measure $\mu_\cP$ in $\M^\Delta(S)$ corresponds to a rational point in $\M^\Delta_\bZ(S)$. \end{proposition}
+We can prove the following. \begin{proposition} Any generalized polytope $\cP\in \cP(S)$ with standard measure $\mu_\cP$ corresponds to a rational point in $\M^\Delta_\bZ(S)$. \end{proposition}